Skip to main content

 array of u8, u16, u32, usize, u64, u128, felt252, addressfunc get_v() -> Array<u64>bigint[]const res: bigint[] = myContract.call(...

-shortString (31 ASCII characters max)func get_v() -> felt252stringconst res=myContract.call(...
+felt252 (31 ASCII characters max)func get_v() -> felt252stringconst res = myContract.call(...

-const title:string = shortString.decodeShortstring(res)
+const title:string = shortString.decodeShortstring(res);

 longStringfunc get_v() -> Array<felt252>stringconst res=myContract.call(...